altayaydemir/altay-dot-wtf/data/about/about.md

 - **2008 to 2009:** published a fanzine called **Uzak**, with friends who were also poetically suffering from puberty.
 - **2007 to 2012**: played drums in punk and alternative rock bands till the end of high school.
 [Recorded a demo](https://soundcloud.com/manevraonline/sets/palyaco) with the most memorable one, [**manevra**.](https://vimeo.com/26003192)
 - **2007**: built an unofficial website for my middle school.
 Took it down after one week because teachers read the comments written by students in the forum and threatened to sue me.
-- **1994 to 2006**: wanted to become a footballer and/or do computer stuff.
+- **1994 to today**: wanted to become a footballer or do computer stuff.
 I'm still fairly good at FIFA.
 - **2000**: moved to Antalya, Turkey
 - **1994**: born in Kayseri, Turkey